RPM Remote Print Manager® provides several ways to send your print jobs directly to outputs, including printers, archives, PDFs, and email.

 We provide two methods for sending your print job.
 If you have used the transforms to translate the job to either plain text or HTML, then you can send the job as the email message itself.

-The most typical case, though, is to send the print job as an attachment.
+The most typical case is sending the print job as an attachment.
 Here it doesn't matter what the print job format is.
 You still get to choose the name of the attachment using job metadata.

 Please see the Email Action page for more information.